 Scientific research has revealed that many homes contain one or more hazards that adversely affect human health.
 According to a 2013 interagency government task force and the National Center for Healthy Housing, these housing-related hazards pose a wide range of risks, including:

 Mold and pests can specifically cause and contribute to asthma, allergies, and other respiratory illnesses.
-Poor housing conditions, in general, play a significant role in respiratory health of vulnerable family members.
+Poor housing conditions, in general, play a significant role in the respiratory health of vulnerable family members.
+The Centers for Disease Control and Prevention estimates that 1 in 12 adults and 1 in 10 children in the U.S. suffer from asthma.

 Toxins such as lead, asbestos, and household chemicals are detrimental to human health in a variety of ways.
-Lead poisoning in children causes reduced IQ and attention span, hyperactivity, impaired growth, reading and learning disabilities, hearing loss..
+Lead poisoning in children causes reduced IQ and attention span, hyperactivity, impaired growth, reading and learning disabilities, hearing loss.
+The U.S. Department of Housing and Urban Development estimates that over 24 million homes have lead paint somewhere in the structure and there are approximately 500,000 children in the U.S. with elevated blood lead levels.

 Invisible poisonous gases such as carbon monoxide and radon also pose serious threats to family health.
 Carbon monoxide poisoning results in more than 200 accidental deaths a year and, at much lower levels, causes flu-like symptoms, which often go undiagnosed.
-Radon can increase the risk of cancer, which is the second leading cause of death among adults and children in the U.S.
+Radon can increase the risk of cancer, which is the second leading cause of death among adults and children in the U.S., responsible for approximately 21,000 lung cancer deaths per year.

 Falls are the leading cause of deadly and non-deadly accidental injuries for people aged 65 and older.
-Older adults are more likely to be victims of falls, and the resulting injuries can affect their ability to lead an active life,
+Older adults are more likely to be victims of falls, and the resulting injuries can affect their ability to lead an active life.

 Anyone can suffer from these housing-related illnesses and injuries, however, certain groups such as children, the elderly, or individuals with chronic illness are more at risk.
-Besides predictable increases in illness and injury, an unhealthy home can also be a financial burden to an individual or family:
+Besides predictable increases in illness and injury, an unhealthy home can also be a financial burden to an individual or family as shown by this diagram:

-.

-Here is an example of how a single housing problem can lead to multiple health effects and economic impacts: It is like “pebble in a pond” the impacts of one hazard can contribute to many facets of the home, health, and community impacts.
+Here is an example of how a single unhealthy housing problem can lead to multiple health effects and economic impacts: It is like a “pebble in a pond”: the impacts of one hazard can contribute to the many facets of the home, health, and community impacts.

-This guide is useful tool for stakeholders who serve all types of families from all zip codes.
+This guide is a useful tool for stakeholders who serve all types of families from all zip codes.
 A healthy home can mean something different to each family but it can make a difference to every family.
 A stake holder can be any person or group of persons that work and serve the local populations of all ages to assist them in maintaining or improving their safety and wellbeing.
 Examples include:

 Medical offices and health care professionals